cabify/frontend-shopping-cart-challenge-basic/README.md

 - Provide a solution that could be easy to grow and easy to add new functionality.
 - You can add any UX / UI improvements you consider, but we are going to focus on the requested features.
 We value succinctness.
+- The challenge must not depend on external resources and must work locally.
 - When in doubt, act as a product owner

 **Bonus Points**